 Ick!
 That Small Insect Could Be A Tick

-Something inching up on your body usually creates a variety of reactions: annoyed at best, downright scary at worst.
+Something on your body usually creates a variety of reactions: annoyed at best, downright scary at worst.

-In a world of uninvited crawling critters, ticks might be the most unwanted of all in your Ozaukee County backyard.
+In a world of surprising crawling critters, ticks might be the most unwelcome of all in your Ozaukee County backyard.

 Worse yet, some ticks are so small they can't be felt.
 You have to search for them on your body.